WorkCover Queensland Journey Claims

 - What was the distance between the deviation and your usual route

-Eligibility to make a journey claim under the QLD Workers Compensation Act requires the claimant to be:
+Eligibility to make a journey claim under the QLD Workers Compensation and Rehabilitation Act 2003 requires the claimant to be:

 - Classified as a worker